Trina Robbins: Writing and activism

-In addition to her comics work, Robbins is an author of nonfiction books on the history of women in cartooning.
+In addition to her comics work, Robbins was an author of nonfiction books on the history of women in cartooning.
 Her first book, co-written with Catherine Yronwode, was Women and the Comics, a history of female comic-strip and comic-book creators.
-Subsequent Robbins volumes on women in the comics industry include A Century of Women Cartoonists (Kitchen Sink, 1993), The Great Women Superheroes (Kitchen Sink, 1997), From Girls to Grrrlz: A History of Women’s Comics from Teens to Zines (Chronicle, 1999), and The Great Women Cartoonists (Watson-Guptill, 2001).
-More recent work includes Pretty In Ink, published by Fantagraphics in 2013, which covers the history of North American women in comics from Rose O'Neill's 1896 strip The Old Subscriber Calls to the present.
+Subsequent Robbins volumes on women in the comics industry include A Century of Women Cartoonists (Kitchen Sink, 1993), The Great Women Superheroes (Kitchen Sink, 1997), From Girls to Grrrlz: A History of Women's Comics from Teens to Zines (Chronicle, 1999), and The Great Women Cartoonists (Watson-Guptill, 2001).
+Her later work included Pretty In Ink, published by Fantagraphics in 2013, which covers the history of North American women in comics dating from Rose O'Neill's 1896 strip The Old Subscriber Calls.
 Robbins was a co-founder of Friends of Lulu, a nonprofit formed in 1994 to promote readership of comic books by women and the participation of women in the comic book industry.
 Robbins is featured in the feminist history film She's Beautiful When She's Angry.

-Personal life
+Personal life and death

-Robbins was intimately involved in the 1960s rock scene, where she was close friends with Jim Morrison and The Byrds.
-She is the first of the three "Ladies of the Canyon" in Joni Mitchell's classic song from the album of the same name.
-In the late 1960s she ran an East Village clothing boutique called "Broccoli" and made clothes for Mama Cass, Donovan, David Crosby and others.
-She wrote a memoir entitled Last Girl Standing, released in 2017 from Fantagraphics.
-Her partner is artist Steve Leialoha.
+In 1962, she married Paul Jay Robbins in Los Angeles; they divorced four years later.
+Robbins also had a daughter with cartoonist Kim Deitch.
+She wrote a memoir entitled Last Girl Standing, released in 2017 by Fantagraphics.

+Robbins died after a stroke in San Francisco, California, on April 10, 2024, at the age of 85.
+Her partner was artist Steve Leialoha from 1977 until her death.